 Reed's unusually large, diseased heart required a complex surgery performed by Dr. Reemtsen.
-The procedure proved successful, and Reed continues to receive follow-up care at Arkansas Children's Heart Center, including in the cardio-neurodevelopmental program.
+The procedure proved successful, and Reed continues to receive follow-up care at Arkansas Children's Heart Institute, including in the cardio-neurodevelopmental program.

 "Children born with heart disease have higher rates of learning disabilities," Rockett said.
 "Our program specializes in these concerns, and we evaluate children at different stages to ensure a good trajectory for neurological development."

-"Arkansas Children's Heart Center has a very storied and excellent reputation throughout the country, and we're going to continue that with excellent results like those seen in Reed," Dr. Reemtsen said.
+"Arkansas Children's Heart Institute has a very storied and excellent reputation throughout the country, and we're going to continue that with excellent results like those seen in Reed," Dr. Reemtsen said.
 "We don't want to only be the best in the state but the best in the country."